francopestilli/TestSocialCoding/README.md

 Victor: Is a student at UT Austin.
 Student for this class.

-Soemi: Is a student at UT Austin.
+Semi: Is a student at UT Austin.
 Student for this class.